raid-teyar/Smart_Home/README.md

 - Improving the user interfaces of the client applications to be more intuitive and user-friendly.

 ## License
-This project is licensed under the MIT License - see the [LICENSE.md]() file for details.
+This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE.txt) file for details.